 I’m not going out on a limb when I say most people will not be able to save the entire amount of tuition in a 529 plan.
 If you think about the total cost of education, it might seem overwhelming.

 Instead, focus on every dollar saved.
-Every dollar you save will be one less dollar that you will borrow.
+Every dollar you save will be one less dollar that you or your student will borrow.
 The interest saved on each dollar paid back over a 5, 10, or even 15-year student loan adds up.

 If it’s not required, it’s not qualified